Kron4ek/Wine-Builds/README.md

 **Proton** is a Wine modified by Valve, it contains many useful patches (primarily for better gaming experience).
 This Proton is pretty much the same as Steam's Proton, but it doesn't require Steam Runtime to work and it's intended to be used outside of Steam.

 **Improved** is a Wine with Staging patchset and with some additional useful patches.
-Full list of used patches available in [IMPROVED_BUILD_INFO](https://github.com/Kron4ek/Wine-Builds/blob/master/IMPROVED_BUILD_INFO) file.
+Full list of used patches is in the [IMPROVED_BUILD_INFO](https://github.com/Kron4ek/Wine-Builds/blob/master/IMPROVED_BUILD_INFO) file.

 ---

-### Some notes
+### Useful notes

-**ESYNC/FSYNC** improves performance in games by removing wineserver overhead for synchronization objects.
+**ESYNC / FSYNC** improves performance in games by removing wineserver overhead for synchronization objects.

 **PBA** improves performance in many Direct3D games.